raspdevpy/ccdoc/guide/Text/Components/awaitMenu.md

 # $awaitMenu

-To wait for a menu option to be selected and return the selected options values\
+To wait for a menu option to be selected and return the selected options values.
-In case of no option selected, it return **undefined**\
+If nothing is selected, it returns `undefined`.`
-In case of multiple values selected, all of them will return with `,` as seperator
+If multiple values are selected, all of them will be returned, separated with `,`.

 ## Usage